Guo Shengtong: Family background and marriage to Liu Xiu

 Guo Shengtong came from a wealthy family.
-Her father Guo Chang (郭昌) was a major landowner in the Zhen'ding Commandery (真定, roughly modern Shijiazhuang, Hebei).
-Her mother was a daughter of Liu Pu (劉普), Prince Gong of Zhen'ding—a hereditary prince descended from the Western Han imperial house, as a sixth generation descendant of Emperor Jing, and she carried the courtesy title of Lady.
-After Guo's maternal grandfather's death in 7 BCE, her uncle Liu Yang (劉楊) inherited the principality.
+Her father Guo Chang (郭昌) was a major landowner in the Zhending Commandery (roughly modern Shijiazhuang, Hebei).
+Her mother was a daughter of Liu Pu (劉普), Prince Gong of Zhending—a hereditary prince descended from the Western Han imperial house, as a sixth generation descendant of Emperor Jing, and she carried the courtesy title of Lady.
+After Guo's maternal grandfather's death in 7 BC, her uncle Liu Yang (劉楊) inherited the principality.
 When Wang Mang usurped the Han throne, he was demoted to duke, and the following year demoted to a commoner.